Rising Sea Level

 For some perspective on all this melting ice, consider this: sea level has risen about 120 meters since the last glacial maximum approximately 20,000 years ago when ice covered large parts of the Northern Hemisphere and wooly mammoths roamed the Earth.

 As ice on land melts, water flows into the ocean, and sea level rises.
-But sea ice, the stuff that forms a frozen cap floating on top of the water, does not affect sea level.
-Like ice cubes in a glass of water, the sea ice does not affect the volume in the glass as it melts.
+But sea ice, the stuff that forms a frozen cap floating on top of the water, has only a very minor impact on sea level.
 Ice is less dense than liquid water; that's why ice floats and a portion of the ice floats above water.
-When ice melts, it becomes denser; the same mass fits into a smaller volume.
-The change in volume exactly offsets the extra bit of the ice that was sticking up above the water surface.
+When ice melts, the same mass fits into a smaller volume.
+The change in volume very closely offsets the ice that had been up above the water surface.
 Less than 2% of recent sea level rise has been due to melting sea ice.

-Melting sea ice is a sign of climate change and, in fact, causes more warming through the ice-albedo feedback (as discussed in the following week of this course).
-Melting sea ice also changes ocean salinity (the sea ice has little salt in it, so it releases virtually fresh water as it melts) and ocean temperature.
+Melting sea ice is a sign of climate change and, in fact, causes more warming through the ice-albedo feedback.
+Melting sea ice also changes ocean salinity (the sea ice only has a little salt in it, so it essentially releases fresh water as it melts) and ocean temperature.
 These changes can alter ocean currents, which also affect climate.

 Sea Level Rise Caused by Thermal Expansion of Water

 Just as most materials expand when heated, water expands as it warms due to climate change.
 Thermal expansion of water plays a role in sea level rise.
 The ocean gradually takes up much of the additional heat due to climate change.
 This temperature rise is likely to be quite small at first; however, the volume of water affected is immense.